-- A. As required by TCC 24.30.070 (Wetland Mitigation), a mitigation plan shall be prepared.
+- A. As required by TCC 24.30.070 (Wetland Mitigation) as included in Appendix E of this Program, a mitigation plan shall be prepared.
 A detailed mitigation plan shall contain the following: - 1.
 Executive summary which summarizes the project, its potential wetland related impacts, and the proposed mitigation to include the following information: - a.
 Applicant Name/Address/Phone